awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ```

 **Example 2: Create a service and apply a tag**
-The following command creates a service named `application` and adds a tag with key `stack` and value `dev`\.
+The following command creates a service that's named `application` and adds a tag with key `stack` and value `dev`\.

 ```
 aws ecs create-service --service-name application --task-definition task-def-app --tags key=stack,value=dev
 ```

 **Example 3: Create a service with tags and propagate the tags**
-The `--propagateTags` parameter can be used to copy the tags from either a task definition or a service to the tasks in a service\.
+You can use the `--propagateTags` parameter to copy the tags from either a task definition or a service to the tasks in a service\.
 The following command creates a service with tags and propagates them to the tasks in that service\.

 ```
 aws ecs create-service --service-name application --task-definition task-def-app --tags key=stack,value=dev --propagateTags Service